Ferricty/Data-Science-Projects/School Database/README.md

 ```
 ![Edit window](img/editwindow.png)

-- Update students or teachers information
+- Update student's or teacher's information
     * Processing of the actions (SQL sentences in Python code)

 ```python